The 5 Types of White Paint Colors

 The NUMBER ONE key to picking the BEST white for the job: COMPARE!

-NOTHING beats comparison when choosing white paint colors, and I have some pretty specific tips on how to do that.
+Nothing beats comparison when choosing white paint colors, and I have some specific tips on how to do it.

-1. DON’T use white paper or poster board as your comparison white.
+1. Don’t use white paper or poster board as your comparison white.
 Why?
 These are notoriously cool and come in many different versions.
-While they can work well enough for colors with more depth, they’re the WORST for whites as they will OVER EXPOSE the undertones in any well-intentioned white.
+While they can work well enough for colors with more depth, they’ll OVEREXPOSE the undertones in any well-intentioned white.
+I often conduct a white paper comparison to gauge the basic idea, but I don’t rely solely on it.

 The 5 WHITEST White Paint Colors

 2. COMPARE whites to each other.
-In fact, I’ve put together the BEST white paint colors from Samplize for direct comparison.
+I’ve put together the best white paint colors from Samplize for direct comparison.

-Save money and get the FULL BUNDLE HERE.
+Save money on sampling and get my MY FULL WHITE BUNDLE HERE

 That was a TON of info to digest, and I didn’t even give you an appetizer.
 Let’s clean things up a bit…